 POLICY 2.10.1...Allocations of "Flexibility Units" and "Redevelopment Units" shall be subject to the following restriction: Within areas east of the Intracoastal Waterway, in no instance shall allocations of "Flexibility Units" or "Redevelopment Units" result in a residential density greater than twenty-five (25) dwelling units per gross acre for the residentially designated parcel or portion of a non-residentially designated parcel to be developed with residential use, or exceed one hundred percent (100%) of the maximum number of dwelling units indicated for the parcel by the local land use plan map, whichever resulting residential density is less. - Remove reference to "Redevelopment Units" as it is in conflict with the 2017 adoption of Redevelopment Units Policy, as well as with the current Administrative Rules Document: BrowardNext, Appendix 3, which prohibits the allocation of Redevelopment Units east of the Intracoastal Waterway.
-(See Section 2, Policies, Pages 10-11)
+(See Policies, Page 10)

-POLICY 2.10.3 In order to prevent future incompatible land uses, the established character of predominately developed areas shall be a primary consideration when amendments to the Broward County Land Use Plan are proposed. - Modernize to reflect and refocus protection of single-family neighborhoods (See Section 2, Policies, Page 11)
+POLICY 2.10.3 In order to prevent future incompatible land uses, the established character of predominately developed areas shall be a primary consideration when amendments to the Broward County Land Use Plan are proposed. - Modernize to reflect and refocus protection of single-family neighborhoods (See Policies, Page 11)

 Examine Disaster Planning and Post-Disaster Redevelopment Section to update and modify Policies in a manner that is reflective of definable data and processes.
-(Status: Pending input from County Emergency Management.
-Anticipate update at the next Steering Committee meeting.)
+(Status: Pending input from Broward County Office of Emergency Management.)